causti-co/website/README.md

 npm run build
 ```

-For a smooth development/authoring experience, you can launch a local server that watches for filesystem changes:
+For a smooth development/authoring experience, you can launch a local server that watches for file system changes:
 ```sh
 npm run serve
 ```